 “Ye know what I meant,” Dale said, glaring at the young CEO.
 “Dinnae pretend tah misunderstand.”

 Mr. Hannah sighed.
 “Dale, I’d donate more if I could,” he said, reading between the doctor’s words.
-“The board agreed to help with this particular case due to its experimental nature, but there’s no way I could talk them into donating just for the sake of improving medical care for a bunch of prisoners.”
+“The board agreed to help with this case due to its experimental nature, but there’s no way I could talk them into donating just for the sake of improving medical care for a bunch of criminals.”

 “If ye say so,” Dale said, still pointedly unpacking.
 Mr. Hannah was saved from responding by a knock at the door.
 “Come in,” the doctor answered.

 A prison guard opened the door, leading in a girl with bushy, unkempt hair.
 Katie Cruz, known on the streets by the moniker Skadi, used to keep her hair coiffed in a wide cobra hood to match her scaly, snake-like appearance, but she didn’t have either the time, product, or inclination to keep it up in prison.
 Her dark hair hung limp around her shoulders, giving her head a deflated look.
 She still reminded Dale of a cobra – just one with its hood down, waiting for a threat before it strikes.

 “Prisoner two-one-seven-five,” the guard introduced.
 “Want me to shut the door?”